Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Data Processing

 \section{Data Processing}

-We noticed our sampling frequency was not perfectly constant (\textmu=41.5\,Hz, \textsigma=14.2), as a consequence of our multi-component setup and the serial communication with Mach4, which sometimes caused lags.
-We therefore re-sampled our recorded force and resistance data to 20\,Hz by linear interpolation in between the sample points, to simplify handling of the data in our scripts.
+For reasons of simplicity, our presented method was not designed to take timing into account yet, hence it requires uniform sampling periods.
+However, we noticed the sampling frequency was not perfectly constant (\textmu=41.5\,Hz, \textsigma=14.2), as a consequence of our multi-component setup.
+We further noticed the targeted frame rate of \mytilde 40\,Hz was higher than what our method required, since results did not significant change after downsampling to 20\,Hz.
+Resampling with even lower rates (e.g., 10\,Hz) seemed to yield worse results, though, we therefore re-sampled our recorded force and resistance data to 20\,Hz using linear interpolation in between the sample points.

 The main objective of our work is to infer force-data from the raw measurements that were taken from the sensor, meaning both trends should be as identical as possible, which is not the case with raw measurement data (cf. Figure \ref{fig:timeline}).
 Hence, we argue the coefficient of determination $r^2$ is a reasonable metric for quantifying this property and hence to judge about the performance of our approach\footnote{Note that we use the less-common lower-case notation $r^2$ to avoid confusion with the sensors' electrical resistance $R$.}.
 However, since force $F$ and sensor resistance $R$ are inversely proportional, we utilize the sensor conductivity $G=1/R$ instead of the resistance.
 Furthermore, since both $F$ and $G$ cover largely different ranges, we normalized both to identical ranges to $\overline{F}$ and $\overline{G}$, by removing mean and scaling to unit variance using the \textit{StandardScaler} from the \textit{scikit learn} Python package\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html}}.
 This pre-processing step is also beneficial (and in fact recommended \cite{SKLearnStdScaler}) for better performance of machine learning estimators later on.
 Hence, we calculate the coefficient of determination with